How Can Rock Cliffs and Slopes Collapse?

 Fault Zones as Failure Planes

-Marine Processes and the Feedback Loop of Cliff Retreat
+Marine Processes and Cliff Retreat

 Wave Quarrying and Hydraulic Action